 More important than the total amount of protein is the quality of the protein.
 When proteins are digested you’ll see urea (BUN) and creatine produced as by-products, which can show in blood work as elevated levels (dehydration further elevates these levels so be sure your cat has fasted and is well hydrated before getting blood work so you have an accurate measure).
-High quality protein breaks down completely with few byproducts, keeping the BUN and creatine low.
+High quality protein breaks down completely with few byproducts, keeping the BUN and creatine lower than poorer quality foods.

 The protein-fat ratio is very important.
 The whole caloric intake cannot be just protein.
 When too high of a protein ratio is used the process the body uses to convert protein to energy calories creates lots of waste.
 Without the right amount of quality fat:protein there will be high amounts of toxins produced, increasing the load on the kidneys.

 Herbal solutions can help nourish the body and kidneys more delicately than prescription medications.
 One solution is based on how the kidneys operate.
 The kidneys depend on bicarbonate ions.
 So a little baking soda (sodium bicarbonate) in the food may help replenish the ions lost from excessive urine flow.